uvop/memorix/docs/content/en/docs/get-started/quick-start.md

       }
   }
   ```
-- Now we can generate code for the schema we created using the `memorix CLI` (and on future schema changes)
+- Now we can generate code for the schema we created using the `Memorix CLI` (and on future schema changes)
   {{< tabs >}}
   {{% tab name="Node.js" %}}
   Add this to your `package.json`